 Terri was having problems with her thirteen-year-old son Josh not doing his homework.
-I helped her come up with a plan that would require Josh to set aside a certain time each night to do homework.
+We came up with a plan that would require Josh to set aside a certain time each night to do homework.
 During this hour Josh had to be in his study place with nothing else but his work, and he was not to do anything else but study.
 Terri had no control over whether or not Josh actually chose to study during that time.
 What she could control was that he do nothing else during that time but sit with his homework.

 "So," I said, "that's what he's supposed to do, remember?
 He hates discipline.
 So what did you do next?"

 "Well, I could see that this requirement was just making him too sad, and I could not stand it.
 So I let him go."
 (Clue number one that a child will not develop self-control is when the parent does not have self-control in enforcing the rules.)

 "What happened the next night?"
 I asked, already knowing the answer.

 "He got upset again.
 It was a similar situation.
 He had an opportunity that would have been very sad to miss."

 "So let me get this straight.
 The way you are deciding what is right or not is by how he feels when he is required to do something.
 If he is upset, then you think it is the wrong thing to do.
 Is that right?"

 "I haven't thought about it that way, but I guess you're right.
 I just can't stand for him to be sad."